Understanding Your Award

 More information about the specific types of financial aid can be found online at ‘Sources of Financial Aid.'

 If federal student loans are a part of your financial aid award and you would like to use this source of financial aid, you will need to accept your loan by submitting a Loan Request Form.
 Detailed information can be found on our website ‘Student Loans’.

-The Office of Student Financial Aid & Scholarships recognizes that the FAFSA may not accurately reflect a family’s situation or their circumstance may change after submitting the FAFSA.
-This is especially true for the 2017-2018 FAFSA, as the reported income on the FAFSA is from 2015.
-If you have had a change to your financial circumstance since submitting the FAFSA (loss of job, reduction in hours, divorce, etc.) you should contact the Office of Student Financial Aid & Scholarships to discuss whether these changes could impact your financial aid eligibility.
+The Student Financial Aid & Scholarships Office recognizes that the FAFSA may not accurately reflect a family’s situation or their circumstance may change after submitting the FAFSA.
+If you have had a change to your financial circumstance since submitting the FAFSA (loss of job, reduction in hours, divorce, etc.) you should contact the Student Financial Aid & Scholarships Office to discuss whether these changes could impact your financial aid eligibility.

-If you feel you need additional resources to attend Tri-C or you plan to enroll in the summer, contact the Office of Student Financial Aid & Scholarships.
+If you feel you need additional resources to attend Tri-C or you plan to enroll in the summer, contact the Student Financial Aid & Scholarships Office.